 We recognise that delivery of quality is dependent on a number of factors, the most significant of which is our workforce.
 We believe in the importance of fostering and maintaining a positive culture and we aim to be the employer of choice in the borough and beyond.
-We have recently launched Our Family, Our Future, Our Focus - a programme of activities designed to maintain and further improve the support we provide.
+We have continued developing Our Family, Our Future, Our Focus - a programme of activities designed to maintain and further improve the support we provide.
+The programmes are promoted at every opportunity to develop a safe and effective workforce and this will continue into the next financial year.